15 Amazon Prime Benefits You Might Not Know About

 Read books for free

-One of the best Amazon Prime benefits for big-time book readers is a trio of free reading products: Prime Reading, Kindle Owners’ Lending Library, and Kindle First.
+One of the best Amazon Prime benefits for big-time book readers is two free reading products: Prime Reading and Kindle First.
 Prime Reading gives Prime members open access to thousands of free books and magazines each month, from Harry Potter to InStyle magazine.
 You can even browse these titles and download them to your device for long flights or Internet-free zones.

-Prime Reading is available on any device, but the Lending Library and Kindle First are only available on Kindle, Fire tablet, and Fire phone.
+Prime Reading is available on any device, but Kindle First is only available on Kindle, Fire tablet and Fire phone.
 Find out more ways to read books online for free.

 Download videos for offline viewing

 For movie buffs, downloading for offline viewing is one of the best Amazon Prime benefits.
-Prime members on Fire tablets, Fire phones, Android phones or tablets, and iOS devices can download specially-marked Amazon Prime videos (current options include Creed and Mother’s Day) to their device and watch them later.
+Prime members on Fire tablets, Fire phones, Android phones or tablets, and iOS devices can download specially marked Amazon Prime videos (current options include The Hunger Games and more) to their device and watch them later.
 The time period you have to view a download varies by title, and not all Prime videos or shows can be downloaded.

 Enjoy Prime Music and Prime Video subscriptions

 Like Spotify, Prime Music is an ad-free and on-demand music streaming service, included in your Prime membership.
 The more music you play, the better Prime Music will be at selecting your preferences and building playlists that might interest you.
-For an additional $7.99 per month ($79 annually), Prime members can also subscribe to Amazon Music Unlimited and gain access to over 50 million songs.
+For an additional $8.99 per month ($89 annually), Prime members can also subscribe to Amazon Music Unlimited and gain access to more than 100 million songs.
 Without a Prime membership, you could expect to pay $9.99 per month for access to Amazon Music Unlimited.
-You can also stream this service on the Amazon Echo, Echo Plus, and Echo Dot for in-home entertainment.
-And if you’re curious, here’s the difference between Amazon Music and Spotify.
+You can also stream this service on the Amazon Echo, Echo Plus and Echo Dot for in-home entertainment.

-Likewise, Prime Video is a virtual warehouse of great TV shows, movies, and award-winning original Amazon Studios content.
-With Prime Video, you can stream shows or movies to your Kindle, Fire TV, laptop, and more.
+Likewise, Prime Video is a virtual warehouse of great TV shows, movies and award-winning original Amazon Studios content.
+With Prime Video, you can stream shows or movies to your Kindle, Fire TV, laptop and more.
+Too many options and not sure what to watch?
+Here’s a list of good movies to look for.

 Store photos for free